 Sure, implementing and eventually adopting an e-invoicing solution can be a rigorous and lengthy procedure.
 But it doesn’t have to be.

 At Unimaze, we’ve invested in innovative technology for quick implementation.
-That way, you can start to enjoy the value of electronic invoicing immediately.
+That way, you can enjoy the value of electronic invoicing immediately.

-The point is; before you choose a Singapore service provider, make sure that you’re acquainted with the provider’s implementation procedure and how long it’ll take to enjoy the benefits.
+Before choosing a Singapore service provider, make sure you’re acquainted with the provider’s implementation procedure and how long it’ll take to enjoy the benefits.

 Is the e-Invoicing Software Compatible With Various EDI Formats?